Drumpellier Country Park, 7 January

 This event is the first in a series of five, and league tables (including automatic calculation of club scores in 2 categories: best 4 competitors and best 3 women) are available in this news item.

-The next event in the series is on Sunday 18 March at Strathclyde Country Park.
+The next event in the series is on Sunday 18 March at Cumbernauld Community Park.
 And note that if you pre-enter the next 3 events in the series, you’ll get a free entry to the final one.
+See various news items on the STAG website for further details, and also the STAG Events page.

 Click the image for a larger version.